RandyBoBandy92/randyportfolio/public/markdown/iChingReact/iChingReact.md

 an "O" in the middle means a changing yang

-Because the I-Ching can yield a "transformed" result depending on the outcome, and because I didn't plan very well, each line ended up being two images.
+Because the I-Ching can yield a "transformed" result depending on the outcome, each line ended up being two images.
 If there are no values that create a "transformed" result, then the second image stays hidden.

 ![iChingTransformedHex](iChingTransformedHex.gif)